 Bed bugs should be reported as soon as they are suspected to safeguard the entire building and even neighboring buildings.

 In the greater picture, reporting bed bugs early saves everyone money and stress, including the landlord.

 Defending Yourself With Rent

 Tenants have the legal right to withhold rent when the landlord fails to maintain habitable conditions.

 This is what’s called an Affirmative Defense to an unlawful detainer.

 Filing Bed Bug Lawsuits Against Landlords

-Tenants can file suit against landlords who fail to maintain rental units in habitable premises.
+Tenants can file suit against landlords who fail to maintain rental units in habitable condition.